 Program & Agenda

-The primary focus of the workshops is to develop persuasive communication, negotiation and leadership skills.
+The primary focus of the workshop is to develop persuasive communication, negotiation, and leadership skills.
 Workshops are conducted by professional facilitators and are limited for optimal participation.
-Participants separate into two groups (post docs and women faculty/scientists) for the day’s activities to allow them interact with each other and with the facilitators.
+Participants separate into two groups (postdocs and women faculty/scientists) for the day’s activities to allow them interact with each other and with the facilitators.
 The facilitators work with one group in the morning and the other in the afternoon.
 Participants are expected to attend both morning and afternoon sessions.